The Sardine Run South Africa

 Migration or not and semantics aside, there are many complex factors that contribute to a good or bad sardine run year.

-The sardine run was an event traditionally associated with the Natal South Coast (Port Edward to Durban), when locals and fishermen eagerly awaited the seasonal arrival of sardines and associated game fish in June and July.
+The first sardine runs were traditionally associated with the Natal South Coast from Port Edward to Durban, when locals and fishermen eagerly awaited the seasonal arrival of sardines and associated game fish in June and July.

-The earliest reference we can find to the sardine run in Durban is from 1853.
-The Natal Mercury reported:
+The earliest reference we can find to the event in Durban is from 1853 when the Natal Mercury reported:

 “… on Tuesday the 2nd August 1853, a shoal of mackerel chased by sharks and other large fish, took refuge close to shore.
 This stranding of fish has not been remembered to have occurred beforehand.”

-In the 1930’s and 40’s, Indian, purse seine fishermen made a living off the sardine and shad (Pomatomus Saltatrix) catches.
+In the 1930’s and 40’s, Indian, purse seine fishermen made a living off the sardine, makerel, herring and shad (Pomatomus Saltatrix) catches.
 Operating from the shore with wooden boats between Durban and Port Edward there were three companies with almost forty boats at Durban’s Vetch’s Pier alone.
-Unable to compete with better equipped netters that arrived in later years, their operations became confined to the Durban area, where only one boat remained by 1982.
+Unable to compete with better equipped netters that arrived in later years, their fishing operations became confined to the Durban area, where only one boat remained by 1982.

 Sometimes the sardine shoals would beach as the sheer number of fish trapped against the shore would deplete all the available oxygen and suffocating fish would be left stranded, unable to escape the falling tide.
 This free bounty from the sea would see people from all walks of life, rushing into the surf with nets, buckets, shopping baskets, even shirts and skirts, in a frenzy that became known as “sardine fever”.